Bankoga/golem/open_problems/misc_problems.md

 > Open Question: Are the External I/O PDs included in the dest consumption?

 Answer: While that is one possibility, for now it is easier to have those be separate due to the fact that decoders, and encoders must be handled separately from normal (internal) problem domains.
 Thus they won't scale with the problem graph.

+**PD size also depends on how we handle pd types.
+If the thalamus is a region within the subcortex problem domain type, and it specifically needs to have enough slots for every single cortex pd type whereas all the other regions in the domain use a different size paradigm, then how do we indicate that?**

+It may be important to have all the thalamic cells in the same area, so they can bleed through adjacently.

 ### Complex Case for handling PD size